 Yes, the pattern you see in the image above is outdated, but there are some timeless patterns in this set, as well as out-of-style fashions.
 The wedding dress pattern can be used for a Disney princess character dress, and with the right modern fabrics, the evening gowns wouldn’t be considered unfashionable.
 Plus, you can’t go wrong with skirts, shorts, and basic pants patterns.

-So what is this pattern worth?
+So what is the McCall’s Crafts pattern 4400 worth?

 When buying used patterns on eBay you need to think about several things.

 First, what is the cost of shipping?
 Add this to the cost of the pattern itself before you place a bid.

 There are people who make a killing, selling stuff on eBay, by simply over-charging for shipping.
 So really watch out for these eBay stores.